MarketSquare/robotframework-tidy/docs/source/transformers/GenerateDocumentation.rst

 .. include:: disabled_hint.txt

-By default, GenerateDocumentation uses Google documentation template.
+By default, GenerateDocumentation uses Google docstring as the documentation template.

 .. tab-set::